gitoleg/bap-toolkit/tests/README.md

 We base our tests on the incidents comparison, and check new obtained incidents against the expected ones.
 There are the next three possible outcomes of the comparison:
-- false positive is a presence of an incident while there is no confirmed bug in the code.
+- false positive is a presence of an incident when there is no confirmed bug in the code.
-- false negative is an absence of an incident while there is a confirmed bug in the code.
+- false negative is an absence of an incident when there is a confirmed bug in the code.
-- true  positive is a presence of an incident while there is a confirmed bug in the code.
+- true  positive is a presence of an incident when there is a confirmed bug in the code.

-The fourth case, true negative, when there is an absence of an incident while there is no confirmed bug in the code, is hardly can be reachable.

 An expected incident is such one that was checked manually and points to the real bug, i.e. is a real true positivite.

-Tests are devided into two categories: concepts and artifacts.
+Tests are devided into two categories: litmuses and artifacts.

-## Concepts
+## Litmus tests
-Concept is a small program that covers only one check and usually contains just one simple test case that trigger only one incident.
+Litmus is a small program that covers only one check and usually contains just one simple test case that trigger only one incident.
 Given a simplicity of the test case, we don't allow neither false positivites nor false negativites and require 100% match between expected and testing set of the incidents.
-Concept can't be used as a proof of a check's reliability, but serves as a fast test for an idea that stands behind it.
+Litmus can't be used as a proof of a check's reliability, but serves as a fast test for an idea that stands behind it.

-For instance, the concept for null pointer dereference contains two cases:
+For instance, the litmus for null pointer dereference contains two cases:
 ```
 1.  void good() {
 2.     int *x = NULL;